4l3xBB/Cyb3rBook/content/000 INBOX/KITTY.md

 > apt install -y -- imagemagick
 > ```
 >
-> Anyways, It should be installed, as It is indicated as environment dependency to be installed in the [[SETUP#Components|Setup's components section]]
+> Anyways, It should be installed, as It is indicated as environment dependency to be installed in the [[DESKTOP SETUP#Components|Setup's components section]]

 - **SSH Protocol support**